You stress out, break out, and then stress out about breaking out,

-For hormonal acne treatment birth control is often prescribed, I recommend consulting with a dermatologist or doctor regarding any concerns you may have, especially if you are currently on medication.
+For hormonal acne treatment, birth control is often prescribed, we recommend consulting with a dermatologist or doctor regarding any concerns you may have, especially if you are currently on medication.

-I feel it makes more sense to start the treatment targeting the Fatty Acids, rather than destroying or reducing them, as they play a role in the skin barrier defence.
+We feel it makes more sense to start the treatment targeting the Fatty Acids, rather than destroying or reducing them, as they play a role in the skin barrier defense.

 In order to prevent acne from occurring in the first place, it is really important to keep the acid mantle and barrier function completely intact.

-Regular facials and a good daily home care routine is key, in order to keep the sebaceous glands free of blockages and moving all the time, this will prevent the build up of excess keratinisation.
+Regular facials and a good daily home care routine as discussed above is key, in order to keep the sebaceous glands free of blockages and moving all the time, this will prevent the build-up of excess keratinisation.